What is it?

 The loan is ‘secured’ against the value of your home until it’s paid off.
 If you can’t keep up your repayments the lender can repossess (take back) your home and sell it so they get their money back.

-The money you borrow is called the capital and the lender then charges you interest on it till it is repaid.
+The money you borrow is called the capital and the lender then charges you interest on it until it is repaid.
 The type of mortgage you are able to apply for will depend on whether you want to repay interest only or interest and capital.

 With repayment mortgages you pay the interest and part of the capital off every month.
 At the end of the term, typically 25 years, you should manage to have paid it all off and own your home.